 What are Independent Living Services?

-There are several Independent Living Centers located across the Commonwealth.
+There are eleven Independent Living Centers located across the Commonwealth.
 Among others, they provide 4 core services: information and referral, advocacy, independent living skills training and peer counseling.